On proper splinters in positive characteristic: Invariance under small birational maps

 \begin{lemma} Let $\pi \colon X \to Y$ be a surjective morphism of Noetherian schemes.
 Assume that $X$ is a splinter and that $Y$ is integral with generic point $\eta$, then the generic fiber $X_\eta$ is a splinter. \end{lemma} \begin{proof} Let $f \colon Z \to X_\eta$ be a finite surjective morphism.
-Then there exists a nonempty open subset $U \subseteq Y$ such that $f$ spreads out to a finite surjective morphism $f_U \colon Z_U \to X_U\coloneqq \pi^{-1}(U)$.
+Since $f$ is of finite presentation, it spreads to a morphism of finite presentation $\mathcal{Z} \to X|_V$~\cite[Thm.~8.8.2]{ega_iv_3} for some dense affine open $V \subseteq Y$, and the latter restricts on a dense affine open $U \subseteq V$ to a finite surjective morphism $\mathcal{Z}|_U \to X|_U$~\cite[Thm.~8.10.5]{ega_iv_3}.
 By \cref{lem:splinter_invariant_codim_2_surgery} the scheme $X_U$ is a splinter.
 Thus $\mcO_{X_U} \to {f_U}_* \mcO_{Z_U}$ admits a section.
 By flat base change, restricting to the generic fiber yields the desired splitting. \end{proof}

 We now turn to the analogues of \cref{lem:splinter_invariant_codim_2_surgery} and \cref{lem:generic_fiber_splinter} in the global $F$-regular setting.
 The following elementary lemma appears, e.g., in \cite[Lem.~1.5]{gongyo_li_patakfalvi_zsolt_schwede_tanaka_zong_on_rational_connectedness_of_globally_f_regular_threefolds}.